 From this perspective, then, sex becomes one of the few opportunities where a man can feel completely vulnerable.
 He is left without the armor that might otherwise get him through his daily life.
 The armor of being a good provider; the armor of being a good employee, boss, or teammate; even the armor of being a good father.
 All of those things do matter to this man, but when it comes down to what he needs most from his life partner, it is the reassurance that even without all of those things, he is still wanted.

 What this post is not intended to be is a manifesto to all women that they need to be more sexually available to their partners.
 A healthy sex life requires mutual respect, the safety to be able to say “no, not tonight,” trust, and many other things.
 What I am hoping, however, is that my observations lead couples and individuals to think “maybe there’s something more to sex than just sex.”
 And this is not just for women to consider about their partners.
 Men, too, need to be able to acknowledge that their need for sex can often run deeper than just the physical aspect.
 Otherwise they’ll be left with a vague sense of “sexual frustration” and without the insight needed to achieve greater closeness through intimacy.

 If you could use some support in creating more intimacy in your relationship, call us!
 We’d be glad to help.
-Call Today: 720-468-0101
+Call Today to schedule your couples therapy appointment: 720-468-0101